-Stem cell therapy is rapidly evolving and offering treatment for spinal-cord injuries (SCI).
+Stem cell therapy is rapidly evolving and offering treatment for spinal cord injuries.
 Although there is no current treatment available to restore injury-induced loss of function, evidence is building that stem cell infusions into the spine may support spinal cord repair.

 Positive results have been observed in phase I/II clinical trials at Puerta de Hierro Hospital in Madrid.
-12 patients were given doses of the new drug NC1 – made from autologous mesenchymal stromal cells (MSCs) and autologous plasma.
-All 12 patients experienced improvements in sensitivity and 50% showed greater motor activity, decreased spasms and improved sexual function.
+Twelve patients were given doses of the new treatment NC1 – made from autologous mesenchymal stromal cells (MSCs) and autologous plasma.
+All twelve patients experienced improvements in sensitivity and 50% showed greater motor activity, decreased spasms and improved sexual function.

 Since this clinical trial took place, the NC1 treatment has been approved by the Spanish Agency of Medicines.
 However, there is still more research to be done for stem cell therapy to be widely administered for repairing spinal cord injury.